wikimedia/integration-zuul/doc/source/admin/monitoring.rst

       Persistently high values indicate more testing node resources would be helpful.

+   .. stat:: resources

+      Holds metrics about resource usage by tenant or project if resources of nodes are reported by nodepool.

+      .. stat:: tenant

+         Holds resource usage metrics by tenant.

+         .. stat:: <tenant>.<resource>
+            :type: counter, gauge

+            Counter with the summed usage by tenant as <resource> seconds and gauge with the currently used resources by tenant.

+      .. stat:: project

+         Holds resource usage metrics by project.

+         .. stat:: <project>.<resource>
+            :type: counter, gauge

+            Counter with the summed usage by project as <resource> seconds and gauge with the currently used resources by tenant.

 .. stat:: zuul.mergers

    Holds metrics related to Zuul mergers.